supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/apply_nn/README.md

 - **Class / Tag name suffix** - Suffix that will be added to the class / tag name if it have conflict with existing class / tag in the project.
 For example, if the input project has existing class with name `person` and the suffix is `model`, the resulting class name will be `person-model`.
 - **Model Settings**
   - **Always use suffix** - If enabled, the suffix will be added to the class / tag name even if there is no conflict.
-  - **Resolve conflict method** - Method that will be used to resolve conflict between existing class / tag and the class / tag that will be added by the layer.
-Available methods:
+  - **How to add predictions** - Select how to add the predicted annotation to the image.
+    - Available methods:
       - **Merge** - Merge predicted annotation with the existing one.
       - **Replace** - Replace the existing annotation with the one predicted by the model.
-All existing annotations will be removed.
+All original labels will be removed.
   - **Inference settings** - Model specific settings in `YAML` format
   - **Apply method** - Method that will be used to apply the model to the data.
-Available methods:
+    - Available methods:
     	- **Full Image** - Model will be applied to the full image.
-    - **ROI** - Model will be applied only for ROIs defined by object's bounding box (Coming Soon).
+    	- **ROI (Coming Soon)** - Model will be applied only for ROIs defined by object's bounding box.
-    - **Sliding Window** - Model will be applied to image using sliding window approach (Coming Soon).
+      - **Sliding Window (Coming Soon)** - Model will be applied to image using sliding window approach.

 <table>
 <tr>